Frequently Asked Questions

 What is CYA’s timeline for decisions?

-Students will be housed in single occupancy rooms within shared apartments.
+Fall 2020 students will be housed in single occupancy rooms within shared apartments.
 Each bedroom has a separate clima (hot/cold) unit.
-All CYA apartments are within walking distance of the Academic Center, eliminating the need to use public transportation.
+All CYA apartments are within walking distance of the Academic Center, eliminating the need of public transportation.
+If conditions dictate it, CYA is prepared to follow the samehousing policy for Spring 2021.

 Can I still participate in a Homestay?